arep/consul-templaterb/README.md

     -t erb_file:[output]:[command]:[params_file],
-        --template                   Add a erb template, its output and optional reload command -o, --once                       Do not run the process as a daemon
+        --template                   Add a erb template, its output and optional reload command -o, --once                       Do not run the process as a daemon -C, --only-on-changes            Only render templates when consul changes
 ```

 When launched with file arguments ending with .erb, the executable will assume